Report an accessibility problem

 Advocacy, Corrections, Criminal Justice, Criminology, Justice, Police, Policing, Social Justice, Violence, law, sociology

-Ranked No. 2 in the nation by U.S News & World Report, this doctoral program prepares you for success in numerous and varied professions.
-You can work with professors on innovative research projects exploring a range of important topics and study with world-renowned faculty.
+Ranked No. 2 in the nation by U.S News & World Report, 2023, this doctoral program prepares you for success in numerous and varied professions.
+You can work with professors on innovative research projects exploring a variety of important topics and study with distinguished faculty.

 Program description